-Pseudonymization is the removal of personal data such as names and telephone numbers.
-Pseudonymized data sets carry a high risk of being re-identified through linking to additional data sources.
-People can be re-identified from other data records.
+Data masking is the removal of personal data such as names and telephone numbers.
+Masked data sets carry a high risk of individuals being re-identified through linking masked data to additional data sources.

 We write more about anonymization vs pseudonymization in a separate blog post.

 Overall, the GDPR makes it very difficult to collect, store and freely use sensitive data.
 This raises the question of how companies are still able to use personal data in a legal framework for innovative product development.
-One possibility is the use of completely anonymous data, as truly anonymized data is exempt from the GDPR.
+One possibility is the use of anonymous data, as truly anonymized data is exempt from the GDPR.
 Another option is to use statutorily pseudonymized data, which while still covered by the GDPR, provides benefits and incentives when used that reduce your GDPR compliance obligations.